-In Riverside, the transportation services are coordinated with Riverside Special Services, which offers complimentary ADA services to the fixed routes offered by RTA.
-If you were involved in an accident with RTA, you might be able to recoup compensation for your damages by pursuing a personal injury claim.
+If you were involved in an accident with a city vehicle, you might be able to recoup compensation for your damages by pursuing a personal injury claim.

-If you were a passenger on a bus operated by RTA, you could have suffered serious injuries in a crash or a fall.
-If you were a pedestrian struck by an RTA bus, or if you were in a vehicle that was hit by an RTA bus, you might have suffered life-altering injuries.
+If you were a passenger on a bus operated by the city, you could have suffered serious injuries in a crash or a fall.
+If you were a pedestrian struck by a city bus, or if you were in a vehicle that was hit by a city bus, you might have suffered life-altering injuries.

 Always report an accident to the proper authorities so you can make sure an accident report is completed.
 You should establish medical care right away, so you can work on recovering from your injuries.